oneapi-src/oneDAL/docs/source/dev_guide/algorithms/decision_forest/decision-forest-classification.rst

      - Default Value
      - Description
    * - algorithmFPType
-     - ?
+     - float
      - The floating-point type that the algorithm uses for intermediate computations.
 Can be float or double.
    * - method
      - defaultDense
      - The computation method used by the decision forest classification.

-The only prediction method supported so far is the default dense method.
+       For CPU:

+       - `defaultDense`

+       For GPU:

+       - `hist`

    * - nClasses
      - Not applicable.
      - The number of classes.
 A required parameter.